Prevent

 * Complex multi-step interactions

-For significant changes, create new tests manually using the [TestDriver agent](/v7/copilot/creating-tests).
+For significant changes, create new tests by going back to [Explore](/v7/generating-tests) and generating them with the TestDriver agent.